Wolfhaize/aits_project/README.md

+- there is still a lot that needs to be done even with this point reached
 # AITS Project

 This project is a web application for managing academic issues.
 It currently supports:
 - **User Authentication**: Login and Signup.
 - **Issue Management**: Students can create issues and view the issues they've created.